CrissyHoo/CrissyHoo/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 😜 I'm currently a student in Wuhan University.
 My major is computer science.
 And I'm trying to do some research in computer vision.
-I'm really interested about it!
 Now I'm working on super-resolution problems.

 (●'◡'●)Hope I can give some useful output in my github account!